paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Set `n_tranches = tranches_to_approve(approval_entry)`
   * If `OurAssignment` has tranche `<= n_tranches`, the tranche is live according to our local clock (based against block slot), and we have not triggered the assignment already
     * Import to `ApprovalEntry`
-    * Broadcast on network with an `ApprovalNetworkingMessage::DistributeAssignment`.
+    * Broadcast on network with an `ApprovalDistributionMessage::DistributeAssignment`.
-    * Kick off approval work with `launch_approval`
+    * Kick off approval work with `launch_approval`.
+Note that if the candidate appears in multiple current blocks, we will launch approval for each block it appears in.
+It may make sense to shortcut around this with caching either at this level or on the level of the other subsystems invoked by that function.
   * Schedule another wakeup based on `next_wakeup`

 #### `next_wakeup(approval_entry, candidate_entry)`: